dermatthes/loggi-client-php/README.md

 - __Remote Logging__: Log hundreds of Servers, Projects, Microservices to one or more Rudl Endpoints
 - __Fast & Reliable__: Rudl Messages are being sent by UDP.
 This is ***fast (<0.00001 sec/message)*** and reliable in case of Endpoint failure
-- __Per Request Logging__: Rudl logs each request including accounting information (CPU Time, Traffic consumed, Errors/Exceptions)
+- __Per Request Logging__: Rudl logs every single request including accounting information (CPU Time, Traffic consumed, Errors/Exceptions).
+Analyse performance issues or dos-attacks in an early stage.
 - __Big Data__: Analyze what you want using MongoDB Aggregation Framework and fancy graphing
 - __PSR4 & Framework integration__: Rudl client integrates with your favorite Framework
 - __Syslog aware__: Rudl is aware of the syslog remote logging protocol
+- __Anonymizer__: Make your logs anonymous client-side

 See our demos at __[Rudl - Open-Source Cluster Log Analyzer](https://github.com/dermatthes/rudl-frontend)__